 Scarcity is not the only problem.
 Water pollution in China is pervasive.
-China's Ministry of Environmental Protection and Ministry of Land and Resources reported in the National Underground Water Pollution Control Plan Draft (2008-2020) that according to their preliminary investigation, over 90 percent of China's underground water is polluted, and 64 percent of the 118 large and middle-level cities are supplied with relatively seriously contaminated water, and 33 percent with mildly contaminated water.
-This means that less than three percent of Chinese cities of significant size are supplied with unpolluted underground water.
+China's Ministry of Environmental Protection reported in its 2014 Environmental Status Report that over 45 percent of the 202 large and middle-level cities surveyed are supplied with "relatively seriously contaminated water" (较差级的监测), and over 16 percent with "seriously contaminated water" (极差级的监测).
+Overall, 61.5 percent of Chinese cities' underground water is polluted.
+Rivers and lakes serving cities are also heavily polluted (Ministry of Environmental Protection, 2015).
 The problem is not contained to cities.
-The same document estimated that more than 36 million people in rural areas also lack access to up-to-standard drinking water (Ministry of Environmental Protection and Ministry of Land and Resources, 2008).
+China's State Council estimates that 298 million people in rural areas also lack access to up-to-standard drinking water (State Council of China, 2012).
 Thus, even where water resources are abundant, they are often unusable or dangerous.